himtweety/dev-env-utilities/README.md

 1. **MySQL**: A popular relational database management system.
 2. **Redis**: An in-memory data structure store, used as a database, cache, and message broker.
+3. **Mongo**: The world's most popular document database is now the world's most versatile developer data platform.
-3. **Elasticsearch**: A distributed, RESTful search and analytics engine.
+4. **Elasticsearch**: A distributed, RESTful search and analytics engine.
+5. **Minio**: MinIO's High Performance Object Storage is Open Source, Amazon S3 compatible, Kubernetes Native and is designed for cloud native workloads like AI
+6. **RabbitMQ**: RabbitMQ is a reliable and mature messaging and streaming broker.
-4. **phpMyAdmin**: A web interface for MySQL administration.
+6. **phpMyAdmin**: A web interface for MySQL administration.

 ### Configuration